DroneDB/docs/docs/registry.md

 ## Running from source

-`Registry` is written in C# on .NET Core 6 platform and runs natively on both Linux and Windows.
+Registry is written in C# on .NET 8 platform and runs natively on Linux, Windows, and macOS.
-To install the latest .NET SDK see the [official download page](https://dotnet.microsoft.com/en-us/download/dotnet/6.0).
+To install the latest .NET SDK see the [official download page](https://dotnet.microsoft.com/en-us/download/dotnet/8.0).
 Before building registry ensure you have `ddblib` in your path, if not, download the [latest release](https://github.com/DroneDB/DroneDB/releases) and add it to `PATH`.

 Clone the repository: